Adrien Saddier

-Adrien Saddier (born 15 May 1992) is a French professional golfer currently playing on the European Tour.
+Adrien Saddier (born 15 May 1992) is a French professional golfer who plays on the European Tour, where he won the 2025 Italian Open.

+Professional career

 Saddier turned professional in 2013.
 He earned his card on the European Tour for 2014 by playing all three stages of qualifying school.
 His best finish on tour in the 2014 season was T-6 at the Nelson Mandela Championship in December 2013.
 He finished 127th on the Race to Dubai and played primarily on the Challenge Tour from 2015 to 2017.
 In 2016, Saddier won the Fred Olsen Challenge de España on the Challenge Tour for his first professional win.
 Saddier finished the 2016 season just outside the top 15 in the Order of Merit but three runner-up finishes during the 2017 season put him 13th in the Order of Merit to earn a place on the European Tour for 2018.

+In June 2025, Saddier claimed his first European Tour win at the Italian Open, it was his 200th start on the tour.
+The win also earned Saddier entry into his first major, the 2025 Open Championship.
+At the BMW PGA Championship in September, he finished second, losing in a playoff to Alex Norén.